openebs/mayastor-docs/quickstart/performance-tips.md

 ### Deploy IO-engine daemonset

-To edit the `io-engine` daemonset and set the `-l` parameter of mayastor to specify CPU cores that Mayastor reactors should run on, follow these steps:
+Edit the `io-engine` daemonset and set the `-l` parameter of mayastor to specify CPU cores that Mayastor reactors should run on.
+In the following example we run mayastor on the third and fourth CPU core:

-{% hint style="note" %}
-CPU core numbering usually starts from 0.
-In the below example, Mayastor runs on the third and fourth CPU cores.
-{% endhint %}

 1. Verify the current status of the `mayastor-io-engine` DaemonSet using the following command: